muratk3n/thirdwave/en/tweets/2019/week34.md

 "@kareem_carr

-when you’re the only statistician in a room full of data scientists"
+When you’re the only statistician in a room full of data scientists"

 [Link](https://twitter.com/kareem_carr/status/1163551872457805825)